Community Health Worker

-The course consists of 20, 4-hour online sessions - four times a month.
+The course consists of 20 online sessions.
 For every week of class, there will be approximately an hour of independent or group homework.
 Upon completion of this training, participants will qualify for certification as a Community Health Worker and 90 Continuing Education Credits (CEUs) through the State of Oregon Office of Equity and Inclusion.
 NEON CHW CEUs are reciprocal to MHACBO credits.

 What is a Community Health Worker?

 Community Health Workers (CHW) are members of the communities they serve and work in team environments.
 They build trusting relationships with community members, local social service agencies and healthcare providers.
 The CHW workforce models and promotes health equity for communities.

 Are there requirements for the Training?

 - Proficiency in English.
 The instructors speak Spanish and can support Spanish speakers to succeed, but full-time interpretation and translated materials are not available.

 - The ability to fully participate in all sessions (please notify us if you need accommodations).